Rampastring/WorldAlteringEditor/README.md

 ## Motivation

-The World-Altering Editor is a new map editor for the second-generation classic Command & Conquer games, designed to replace the old FinalSun/FinalAlert (FS/FA) map editor developed in the TS/RA2 modding community in the early 2000s.
+The World-Altering Editor is a new map editor for the second-generation classic Command & Conquer games, designed to replace the old FinalSun/FinalAlert2 (FS/FA2) map editor developed in the TS/RA2 modding community in the early 2000s.

-To make it familiar for existing mappers, the editor is designed to follow the FS/FA UI design, but with modernizations and changes to make the editor smoother and more efficient to use.
+To make it familiar for existing mappers, the editor is designed to follow the FS/FA2 UI design, but with modernizations and changes to make the editor smoother and more efficient to use.

 ## State of the project

-The editor includes practically all tools present in FS/FA and a significant number of new ones.
+The editor includes practically all tools present in FS/FA2 and a significant number of new ones.
 Many familiar tools have also been improved with significant quality-of-life improvements.
 These improvements make it much more efficient to create maps with WAE than the old FS/FA map editors.

 New functionality and helpful features are being constantly added to make the mapping experience smoother and more efficient.

-Graphically the editor is better than FinalSun aside from lacking voxel support and requiring a higher-end system.
-However, if you do have a powerful system, the editor runs far more smoothly than the original FinalSun/FinalAlert editors.
+Graphically the editor is better than FS/FA2 aside from lacking voxel support and requiring a higher-end system.
+However, if you do have a powerful system, the editor runs far more smoothly than the older editors.

 ## System requirements